lohseng97/Dell-Latitude-7490-EFI-macOS-BigSur/README.md

 4) Battery Management
 5) Backlight Control (Fn+B & Fn+S)
 6) Ethernet
-7) Sleep and Wake
-8) Touchpad with Gestures
+7) Touchpad with Gestures
-9) WiFi (5GHz) and Bluetooth Audio*
+8) WiFi (5GHz) and Bluetooth Audio*
-10) USB-C Power Delivery for Charging (Apple 61W)
+9) USB-C Power Delivery for Charging (Apple 61W)
-11) Barrel Plug for Charging (Dell 90W)
+10) Barrel Plug for Charging (Dell 90W)
-12) FileVault
+11) FileVault
-13) CPU SpeedStep
+12) CPU SpeedStep
-14) iGPU Acceleration
+13) iGPU Acceleration
-15) Native hotkey support with Fn keys
+14) Native hotkey support with Fn keys
-16) Dual-booting with Windows (Native dual-boot, not through BootCamp / Parallels)
+15) Dual-booting with Windows (Native dual-boot, not through BootCamp / Parallels)

 *Note: Could not connect to Logitech M590 Bluetooth Mouse, and WiFi/BT Chip might not be able to turn on sometimes, especially if you dual-boot with Windows and fast startup on Windows is enabled.
 3.5mm headphone jack might not work properly after system wakes from sleep, reboot will resolve the issue.